Health Research Program

 • Students may receive a maximum of one summer stipend over the course of their participation in the Health Research Program.

-• Academic year HRP student researchers (continuing research for fall & spring) may be eligible to apply for a $1,000 winter research stipend if they commit to completing 90 hours of winter break research.
+• Academic year HRP student researchers (continuing research for fall & spring) may be eligible to apply for $500 per semester to assist with transportation.

-Summer 2024 applications are open.
+Summer 2025 applications will open January 10, 2025.
 For reference purposes, the names of participating faculty and a brief description of the research opportunities they sponsored appear in the table below.
 Click on the relevant link in the right column to view more detail about the opportunity.

 Faculty Mentor Project Description Opportunity Link